marcomau06/GraphMetaMat/README.md

 # Designing metamaterials with programmable nonlinear responses and geometric constraints in graph space
 ![Demo Animation](Supplementary%20Video%202.gif)

-This repository contains the framework - GraphMetaMat - to inverse design truss metamaterials with nonlinear mechanical responses, geometric and manufacturing constraints, including fabrication-induced defects.
+This repository contains the code for GraphMetaMat - a graph-based, defect-aware framework to inverse design manufacturable truss metamaterials with nonlinear mechanical responses and geometric constraints, as described in LINK_PAPER.

-This repo contains code both to train a lattice to curve encoder and curve to lattice policy network.
-All code is located in the `src` directory.
-The entry point for the forward model is `main_forward.py`.
-The entry point for the inverse model is `main_inverse.py`.

 # Quick Run